 * Each Le Moyne College Resident Student is required to pay a $300 housing security deposit.
 Students who will be living on campus for the first time will be sent a bill for the first registered semester (fall or spring) which will include this charge.

-When a student moves out of a room, the room is checked by a Residence Life staff member for damages.
+When a student moves out of a room, the room is checked by a Campus Life and Leadership staff member for damages.
 The student is in turn billed over the summer for these damages.
-The damage charge is included in the next semesters billing statement and is due prior to the start of classes.
+The damage charge is included in the next semester's billing statement and is due prior to the start of classes.
 Each student must maintain a balance of $300 on their Housing Security deposit at all times.

 When a student moves off-campus, transfers, or graduates, the $300 Housing Security deposit is applied to their student account and refunded if they have a credit balance.